owncloud/ocis/extensions/app-registry/apps.md

 geekdocFilePath: apps.md
 ---

 oCIS is all about files.
 But most of the time you want to do something with files that is beyond the basic upload, download and share behavior.
-Therefore, oCIS has a concept for apps, that can handle specific file types, so called mime types.
+Therefore, oCIS has a concept for apps, that can handle specific file types, so-called mime types.

 ## App provider capability